walt-neb/walt-neb/README.md

 - 👋 Hi, I’m @walt-neb
 - 👀 I’m interested in helping to make Sailing Clean and Green
-- 🌱 I’m currently learning about CAN and J1939
-- 💞️ I’m looking to collaborate on software development for a J1939 product
 - 📫 How to reach me walt@NewportElectricBoats.com

 <!---